melinebel/melinebel/README.md

 - 👋 Hi, I’m @melinebel, I'm a student of Data whose biggest passion is to gain insights into human behavior through analysis.
 - 👀 I’m interested in human decision-making, storytelling, art and entertainment.
 - 🌱 I’m currently learning how to leverage modern Data Science tools (such as Python, SQL and Big Data Management Solutions) to acquire valuable intuitions.
-- 💞️ I’m looking to collaborate on anything and everything as long as it's novel, fresh and legitimately interesting.
+- 💞️ I’m looking to collaborate on anything and everything as long as it's novel, fresh and relates to human decision-making.
 - 📫 You can reach me at mnebelg@outlook.com

 <!---